 8. How long I store your information

-Unless you withdraw your consent to hold your information, I’m obliged by my professional body to keep all client records, including contacts such as emails and texts f.
+Unless you withdraw your consent to hold your information, I’m obliged by my professional body to keep all client records, including contacts such as emails and texts for seven years.

 9. Sharing your information with third parties: exceptions

 I will never share your information with any third party, unless the following apply, in which case I will ask for your consent to contact relevant professionals/organisations to ensure the safety of people involved:

 Child protection: I am legally obliged to disclose information relating to welfare of a child where there is potential physical, mental, sexual abuse or serious neglect involving someone under the age of 18.